numeract/learning-R/RStudio-IDE/github/README.md

 ![Configure Project](14-configure-project.png)

-- Press [Create Project]
+#### Press [Create Project]

-If the RSA keys are not configured correctly you will see an error message.
+If the RSA keys are not configured correctly, you will see an error message.
 `Permission denied (publickey)`

 If successful, RStudio will open the new project and in the **Files** panel